Money Management Essentials for Content Creators

 Keep detailed financial records

 At the end of each month, you should go through and categorize each of your transactions into the correct bucket.
-QuickBooks will provide you with most common buckets that you can use for now.
+QuickBooks will provide you with the most common buckets that you can use for now.

 It is important that you do this exercise at the end of each month.
 If you wait 3, 6, or 12 months to categorize everything, you will be completely overwhelmed (trust me, I’ve made that mistake before!).
 Plus, by doing this regularly, you will remember what each expense was related to and have an easier time classifying them.